mjpitz/mjpitz/site/src/content/blog/2020-10-19-show-us-your-setup.md

 slug: 2020/10/19/show-us-your-setup
 tags:
+  - hardware
+  - homelab
+  - workspace
+  - remote-work
-  - software development
+  - productivity
-  - work from home
+  - raspberry-pi
 ---

 Indeed had an internal blog series called "Show us Your Setup."
 It was a great way to get an idea of others workspaces,